Skip to main content

 7. Measuring Success in Ecosystem Operations

-• Mean Time to Detection (MTTD): Tracking the average time it takes to identify a new or anomalous device on the network is a critical performance metric, aiming for reduction by 50% or more.
+• Mean Time to Detection (MTTD): Track the time it takes to find a new device.
+Also, find strange devices on the net.
+This is a key score.
+Aim to cut it by 50% or more.

 8. Summary of the Security Journey